jamesesguerra/diy-cloud-book/src/chapter-3/choosing-software.md

 ### Why Debian or Ubuntu
 When it comes to self-hosting, you don’t need to look far: [Debian](https://www.debian.org/) and [Ubuntu](https://ubuntu.com/) are the most popular choices.
 They’re beginner-friendly, well-documented, and widely supported across hosting guides, tutorials, and community forums.
 So if you have 0 experience with Linux, Debian / Ubuntu is the perfect start.

-- **Debian:** Known for rock-solid stability.
-Updates are conservative, so you’ll trade slightly older software for fewer surprises and maximum reliability.
-If you want a “set it and forget it” system, Debian is a safe bet.

-- **Ubuntu:** Built on Debian but geared toward user-friendliness.
-It comes with newer software, better hardware support out of the box, and huge amounts of community documentation.
-If you’re new to Linux or just want something that “just works,” Ubuntu is hard to beat.

 Throughout this book, assume that we're working with a Debian/Ubuntu system.
 This is because the most servers and tutorials use some Debian-based distro, and the Linux distro I installed on my mini PC is [Linux Mint](https://linuxmint.com/), another beginner-friendly distro built on Ubuntu.
 If your distro is based on RHEL, you can always look up the equivalent commands / guides, especially since package management and GPG key handling differ.

 ### Alternatives (for Advanced Users)